Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 • ⚠️ Q2_K (2-bit): minimum size (~2.5GB for 7B), but noticeable quality degradation.
 An extreme option.

-The "K" suffix signifies newer quantization methods (K-quant), which more intelligently distribute precision across model layers.
-K-quant tags are always better than legacy variants (q4_0, q4_1) at the same size.
+The "K" suffix denotes newer quantization methods (K-quant), which distribute precision more intelligently across the model's layers.
+K-quant tags are always better than legacy options (q4_0, q4_1) at the same size.

 How much do models of different quantizations weigh